 Subliminal Messaging is Powerful

-I’ve had a really diverse career in coffee, working at all levels of the supply chain.
-However, at each level, I’ve only ever experienced male bosses.
+I’ve had a diverse career in coffee, working at all levels of the supply chain.
+However, at each level, I only ever experienced male bosses.
 Although some of my male bosses really championed me, subliminal messaging is powerful.
-Over the years, my young eyes watched and came to understand that only men held senior roles on coffee plantations, only men roasted coffee, and only men owned businesses.
-After almost a decade of never witnessing female leadership, I believed that I, a woman, could not do these jobs.
-That perhaps, coffee could not offer me a longstanding career.
+Over the years, my young eyes watched and came to understand that only men held senior roles on coffee plantations, roasted coffee, and owned businesses.
+After almost a decade of never witnessing female leadership, I believed that I, as a woman, could not do these jobs.

 Taking the Plunge

 After 8 years in coffee and with a truckload of coffee knowledge in my back pocket, I felt pretty disheartened.
 I was at one of those crossroads in life where my work was no longer adding value to my happiness.
 It was in that moment that I decided, I would either say goodbye to coffee altogether or take the plunge and start my own business.
 In 2012, at 25 years of age, that’s what I did.
-I started Fat Poppy Coffee Roasters and broke the cycle.
-I didn’t quite get my female leader, but I became one myself.
+I started Fat Poppy Coffee Roasters and never looked back.
+I guess I never quite got my female boss, rather I became one myself.

 The Coffee Activism Movement

 For me, The Coffee Activism Movement is advocating for change, so that women at all levels of the supply chain believe coffee is ripe with opportunities, offering them long, prosperous careers.
 It is promoting fair pay, while ensuring that all women feel safe and empowered in the workplace.

 My overarching belief is that “if you can’t see it, you can’t believe it”, making more female leadership paramount to the success of this movement.
 On that note, cheers to women in coffee and to Fresh Cup Magazine for supporting the movement!

 Read the full interview here